nicerloop/esphome-somfy-rts/README.md

 - an [Improv WiFi](https://www.improv-wifi.com) serial server to configure the WiFi client from the USB/serial interface

 To use the [ESPHome captive WiFi access point](https://esphome.io/components/captive_portal.html):
-- connect to the open WiFi network named `somfy-rts`
+- connect to the open WiFi network named `somfy-rts-XXXXXX` (where XXXXXX is [the 6 last characters of the WiFi MAC address in hexadecimal](https://esphome.io/components/esphome.html#esphome-mac-suffix))
 - the web interface should open automatically; if that does not work, you can navigate to http://192.168.4.1/ manually in your browser
 - select your WiFi network and procide the credentials